Submohr/Darrcord/README.md

 #### Setup:

-Create a config.py file with the structure of config-sample.py, and replace the strings with relevant information.
+Config.py is looking for env variables to define things for the program.
+Set them up in a .env file in the base directory, or establish them in the environment before starting the program.

 To get your discord token:  https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token